HIIT Timer App for Work and Rest Intervals

 A HIIT timer is more flexible because you can set any work and rest length.
 Tabata is a specific HIIT format built around 20 seconds work and 10 seconds rest.

-Choose Tabata when the workout must stay 20/10, boxing when training runs in rounds, and EMOM when each set starts at the top of the minute.
+Use HIIT when you need flexible work and rest intervals, Tabata when the format must stay 20/10, and EMOM when each set starts on the minute.

-Open EMOM guide →Return to the main product page to compare features, templates, and workout formats.
+Open EMOM Timer App for CrossFit Workouts guide →Return to the main product page to compare features, templates, and workout formats.

 Back to main page →